 In the event of body fluid spillage, all pupils and staff are kept away from immediate area and caretaking staff are contacted.
-Members of the caretaking staff are equipped to deal with and dispose of body spillages in the correct manner.
-(Wearing protective gloves, sawdust is used to absorb fluid, waste sawdust is disposed of in yellow clinical waste bag and the area disinfected.)
+Members of the caretaking staff are equipped to deal with and dispose of body spillages in the correct manner, for example, by wearing protective gloves, using sawdust to absorb fluid, disposing of such in a yellow clinical waste bag, and disinfecting the area.